Mechtild Rössler

 The Gold Medal: Established: 1941

-Designed by: Lucille Sinclair Douglass, sculptor
+Designed by: Lucile Sinclair Douglass, sculptor

 Represents: Winged Victory standing upon the arc of the world.